February 19, 2025

 The Latin phrase “per diem” means “for each day” or “by the day.”
 In modern business, per diem is a daily allowance employees use to cover meals, lodging, and incidental expenses.

 You can give a per diem allowance to any employee who incurs travel expenses on behalf of your business.
-Some businesses issue per diem allowances as an advance, or you could have your staff pay per diem expenses out of pocket and reimburse the costs.
+Some businesses issue per diem allowances as an advance, or you could have your staff pay out of pocket and receive a per diem reimbursement.

 Is per diem taxable?